Djone08/YouTube_Data_Harvesting_and_Warehousing/README.md

-# YouTube Data Harvesting and Warehousing
+# GUVI Capstone Project 1

-GUVI Capstone Project 1: YouTube Data Harvesting and Warehousing using SQL and Streamlit.
+YouTube Data Harvesting and Warehousing using SQL and Streamlit.

 ## Problem Statement: